jonathananolan/timezones/README.md

 * custom_label - a custom label for this time zone created from the standard_utc_offset and iana_name

 Windows and custom labels are useful because they are ordered by UTC offset, and frequent travellers have an innate senese of where their time zone is on a list ordered by UTC offset.

+All mappings of iana time zones to current iana time zones are accurate as of September 26 2024 - but should be updated by the user as [Time-zone boundary builder](https://github.com/evansiroky/timezone-boundary-builder) updates.